johnrscott/rv0/rv32i/design.md

 ### Raising an exception

 The exception mechanism is partly implemented in the data path and partly in the control unit.
+The policy for raising an exception in this single-cycle design is that no combinational calculation which caused the exception to be raised can be modified by the exception (otherwise there would be a circular dependency in the calculation).
+As a result, extra logic may need to be implemented that disables any actions that would be taken where there is no exception, in cases where disabling an action would also de-assert the exception itself.

 Due to the results of calculations performed in the combinational work of an instruction, the data path may need to raise an exception.
 When this happens, the instruction should be prevented from registering the results of the instruction that would occur if no exception occurred, by having the control unit disable these writes.
 In addition, the following actions take place when an exception is raised:
 * the `mepc` CSR is set to `pc`